abdel792/dayOfTheWeek/readme.md

 *	 You can close this dialog just by pressing Escape.
 *	 You can assign a shortcut to open the dialog in "Input gestures" menu and, more precisely, in the "Tools" category.

+## Changes for 3.0 ##

+*	 Back to the %A format for the day of the week because it allows to recognize a greater number of languages;
+*	 Improved the accessibility of the date selection with recognition of the 3 fields 'Day', 'Month' and 'Year'.

 ## Changes for 2.0 ##

 *	 Used the gui.guiHelper module to ensure the correct appearance of the dialog asking for a date;